clintonwoo/hackernews-react-graphql/README.md

 ## Configuration

-The project runs out of the box with default settings (/src/config.js).
-You can include a .env file in your project root to configure settings (this is the 'dotenv' npm package).
-The .env file is included in .gitignore.
+The project runs out of the box with default settings (*/src/config.js*).
+You can include a .env file in your project root to configure settings (this is the '*dotenv*' npm package).
+The *.env* file is included in *.gitignore*.

 ## How To Test